-- Assist in implementing and monitoring fire management plans and associated works programs. - Plan and coordinate the personnel and resources and directly supervise planned burning and associated works. - Lead, direct and supervise teams of fire-fighters involved in bush fire-fighting operations. - Assist with managing community and stakeholder interests in fire management works and planned burns. - Plan and supervise fire mitigation works such as the construction and maintenance of fire trails, fire breaks and fire dams. - Assist in the development and maintenance of practices to ensure safe work places and public safety. - Participate as a member of incident management teams during bushfire response. - Perform any other assigned duties at the classification level that are within the employee's competence and training.
+- Assist in implementing and monitoring fire management plans and associated works programs. - Plan and coordinate the personnel and resources and directly supervise planned burning and associated works. - Lead, direct and supervise teams of fire-fighters involved in bush fire-fighting operations. - Assist with managing community and stakeholder interests in fire management works and planned burns, and engagement associated with the implementation of the PWS Cultural Burning Policy. - Plan and supervise fire mitigation works such as the construction and maintenance of fire trails, fire breaks and fire dams. - Assist in the development and maintenance of practices to ensure safe work places and public safety. - Participate as a member of incident management teams during bushfire response. - Perform any other assigned duties at the classification level that are within the employee's competence and training.